SukkoPera/Open2327RomAdapter/README.md

 # Open2327RomAdapter
-Open2327RomAdapter is an Open Hardware adapter PCB that allows the use of a 27xxx EPROM in place of a 2364 PROM.
+Open2327RomAdapter is an Open Hardware adapter PCB that allows the use of a 27xxx EPROM in place of a 2364 and other PROMs.
 This is mainly useful for replacing the KERNAL and other ROMs in VIC-20 and Commodore 64 home computers and 1541 drives.

 ![Board](https://raw.githubusercontent.com/SukkoPera/Open2327RomAdapter/master/img/render-top.png)